-Regardless of a class being in a traditional classroom setting or in an online format, Union College considers a student enrolled until he or she completes drop/withdrawal procedures.
-Students who remain registered for a class that they are not attending will be responsible for all charges and will receive an automatic grade of F.A \$50.00 administrative fee will be assessed for adjustments to a student's transcript and other records when necessitated by not following proper withdrawal procedures.
-Withdrawal procedures must be completed in person, by fax, or by U.S. mail.
-The student must contact the college to verify that his/her fax and/or U.S. mail communications have been received by the college.
+Whether a class is in a traditional classroom setting or in an online format, Union College considers a student enrolled until he or she completes drop/withdrawal procedures.
+Students who remain registered for a class that they are not attending will be responsible for all charges and will receive an automatic grade of F. A \$50.00 administrative fee will be assessed for adjustments to a student's transcript and other records when necessitated by not following proper withdrawal procedures.
+Withdrawal procedures must be completed in person, by email, fax, or by U.S. mail.
+The student must contact the College to verify that his/her fax and/or U.S. mail communications have been received by the College.